 We have also identified veteran pollards that require re-pollarding to a) preserve them, and b) provide a source of material for future propagation.

-As a first step, we intend to propagate trees on twenty farms in the Curl Brook catchment in February / March 2018.
+As a first step, we intend to propagate trees on twenty farms in the Curl Brook catchment.
 This work will be carried out by volunteers.

 Our vision is to see the planting of 1000 new black poplars across the County of Herefordshire over the next twenty years.
 This will require oversight and administration by a larger organisation e.g. Herefordshire Wildlife Trust working in collaboration with the Herefordshire Tree Warden Network